How much does it cost to heat a pool?

 The following table shows the massive difference climate makes to the annual heating costs for the same size pool:

 When is it good to use a heat pump?
-Water temperatures between 26°C and 30°C are where most heat pumps are designed to operate.
+Water temperature between 26°C and 30°C are where most heat pumps are designed to operate.
 If you live in a sunny State and have roof top power-generating solar panels, you can potentially heat your pool for next to no ongoing cost.
 This isn't you?
 Aside from the slower initial heat up times, once up to temperature, heat pumps are cheaper to run each year than gas.
 You can also solar supplement using a heat pump in the same way as a gas heater.
-They can be used pretty much for all purposes other than if you want a quick heat up of a very cold pool on a holiday home or you use heating intermittently through winter.
+They can be used pretty much for all purposes other than if you want a quick heat up of a very cold pool at a holiday home or you use heating intermittently through winter.

 Pool Heating Calculators